Vocabulary Dropout for Curriculum Diversity in LLM Co-Evolution: Method

-\paragraph{Proposer phase.} The proposer generates competition-level math problems (\Cref{app:prompts}) via GRPO under vocabulary dropout with retention probability $\alpha$.
-Each rollout is checked for valid format, and valid problems are scored by the frozen solver using the self-consistency reward from \Cref{sec:preliminaries}.

-\paragraph{Solver phase.} After the proposer finishes training, it generates a large question set with vocabulary dropout still active.
-Problems within the difficulty window are retained, and the solver trains on this filtered set via GRPO with a binary reward for matching the proposer's stated answer.
+Both models are trained with GRPO~\citep{shao2024deepseekmath} in alternating phases (pseudocode in \Cref{alg:coevolution}, prompt templates in \S\ref{app:prompts}).
+The proposer generates competition-level math problems via GRPO under vocabulary dropout with retention probability $\alpha$.
+Each rollout is checked for valid format, and valid problems are scored by the frozen solver using the self-consistency reward from \S\ref{sec:preliminaries}.
+After the proposer finishes training, it generates a large question set with vocabulary dropout still active.
+Problems within the difficulty window ($[\tau_{\min}, \tau_{\max}]{=}[0.3, 0.7]$, following R-Zero) are retained, and the solver trains on this filtered set via GRPO with a binary reward for matching the proposer's stated answer.
 This differs from R-Zero, which uses the solver's majority-vote pseudo-label as the reward target.